How I learned about the lack of cervical lordosis in children

 I was very sad and upset as Amanda and her family marched out of the practice with Mum swearing she would never return.
 And I have to admit that, although I have never thought, intended or claimed that the care I provide creates or restores curves, I was very disappointed in my ability to ensure Amanda developed at her best.

 Fast forward many years, and here I am in 2019 doing the second year of my Masters in Paediatrics enjoying the company of the legendary Dr. Lindsay Rowe on a video going through ‘Normal and variant radiological anatomy of the paediatric patient’.
-I almost fell off my chair when he stated that it is normal for children not to have cervical lordosis (WHAT!!).
+I almost fell off my chair when he stated that a lack of cervical lordosis in children is normal (WHAT!!).
 That the cervical curve commonly doesn’t form till the end of adolescence at 14-16 years old.

 As chiropractors, we could argue what ‘normal’ is.
 However, if the curve does develop at 14-16 years old maybe it is a sign of structural maturity, increasing core and postural strength, better coordination of the spinal muscles and/or developing neural integrity….
 The point is: it is not just a sign of subluxation or poor posture.